Their On-and-Off Patterns of Coming Close and Backing Away

 - narcissistic seductive withholder tendencies

-These individuals are not the same as those who leave relationships out of fear and feel seduced back by their partner.
-These individuals feel angry over feeling used, abused, cheated on, etc. and may feel a real intention of leaving in the moment, but in their heart their real hope is an idealistic one: that their partner will change for them and validate that they were loved and appreciated.
+These individuals are not the same as those who leave relationships out of fear and feel seduced back by their partner due to vulnerability.
+Instead, abused fixer-upers tend to harbor a lot of feelings of injustice or anger over feeling used, abused, deceived, cheated on, etc. and may feel a real intention of leaving in the moment, but in their heart their real hope is an idealistic one: that their partner will change for them and validate that they were loved and appreciated.
 In many of the situations I have read, some abused Fixer-Uppers can become verbally abusive themselves when in the hate phase.
-They can also feel regrets and shame over their behavior when in the seducer phase.
+They can also, afterward, feel regrets and shame over their behavior when in the seducer phase.
+They don’t really want their partner to leave them even though they can feel superior.
+In fact, feeling superior is usually why they won’t leave, because to find a more equal relationship is too threatening for them to even imagine.

-Because these Fixer-Uppers have been abused, they may develop patterns of denial, idealization or other coping mechanisms to cope with the pain of why they remain in such a relationship (usually not believing they can attract or deserve someone who will treat them better).
+Complicating matters further, because these Fixer-Uppers have been abused, they may develop patterns of denial, idealization or other coping mechanisms to cope with the pain of why they remain in such a relationship.
+They are superior however, and should know better.
 They can also have symptoms of the fear-based Seductive Withholder if they have strong fears of rejection accompanying their strong feelings of anger.

-In some cases, their partner is being dishonest about infidelities or perversions, or denies being abusive, stating that whatever is being perceived as abuse is imagined or “all in the head” (this pattern of denying abuse is called “crazy making”).
+As I stated earlier, sometimes the problem happens that if they end up trying to seduce their partner back, this lets their partner (usually a narcissist who won’t admit they are abusive) off the hook.
+Ironically, the tables can turn, and the abusive partner denies being abusive, unfaithful, or etc and accuses the fixer upper that whatever is being perceived as abuse is imagined or “all in the head” (this pattern of denying abuse is called “crazy making”).
 This can create a lot of confusion for the abused Fixer-Upper who doesn’t know what to trust from one moment to the next.
 Their off-and-on behavior may be marked by their tendencies to waver between idealization, denial and fantasy versus seeing the reality of their situation.
 This can create black and white thinking and shifting moods and behaviors.
-The longer these Seductive Withholders remain in these relationships, the more damage can occur to their psyche or to their ability to trust their intuition.
-The Seductive Withholder in this situation would do better to understand that their partner’s issues don’t stem from anything they have done or from their being unlovable.
-This is easier said, however, than integrated.
+They have an inner need to know the “truth” and for their partner to confess it or apologize.
+This need keeps them tied to the relationship rather than their letting go of it.
+The longer these individuals remain in these relationships, the more damage can occur to their psyche.
+It then becomes a matter of personal pride of “If I was truly lovable or if he/she truly loved me they would not….”
+The fixer-upper in this situation would do better to understand that their partner’s issues don’t stem from anything they have done or from their being unlovable.
+This is easier said, however, than integrated, since the fixer upper believes full-heartedly that the key to knowing they are lovable is if someone beneath them will change for them.

 All in all, on some level, the Fixer-Upper Seductive Withholder (of either type) does not feel the love object is worthy of them.
 However, at the same time, they can feel that they are unworthy to their love object (i.e. “if he loved me he would change”).
 I usually ask them to regularly visualize being with someone they would consider more worthy.
-For some, this is hard to even visualize.
-It feels much safer for them to attract partners who don’t threaten them and whom they can feel in some way superior.
-They, then, however, can succumb to resentments; wishing their partner was more worthy or hoping to improve them somehow.
+Often they will find this really hard to do or that it triggers fear or tension.
+If this fear can be faced, then the fixer upper can potentially heal themselves and why they are in the situations they tend to attract to themselves.
+Usually fixer-uppers are more comfortable fixing others and have a hard time turning their energy to themselves.
+But to beat this pattern, they must get out of the blame game to begin this process.

 This behavior is one of the most damaging to the self-esteem that I have ever witnessed within clients.
 This is because it often subjects this kind of Seductive Withholder to even more mistreatment as a way to get their love object back.
 The love object, if abusive, takes their return as a sign they will tolerate more and more abuse, infidelity or callousness.
 Many who return may be treated casually, called “crazy,” “paranoid” or “untrustworthy” (for suspecting affairs or deceptions), or may be made out to be the unstable partner.
 It is part truth, because the Seductive Withholder’s own instability keeps them going back to an unstable, unfaithful or abusive partner.